lkodinsson/IngenuityTTRPG/Features/Skills.md

 #### Wizardry (INT)

 Wizardry is the educated style of spellcasting.
 It has five different specializations which are the five schools of magic: *augury*, *conjuration*, *enchantment*, *evocation*, and *transmutation*.
-The knowledge of spells in this way is represented by written material called scrolls which are essentially a page's worth of information for casting a single spell.
+Wizards trained in a school of magic have learned both the basic rules for casting spells of that type, and have learned to master specific spells in that school.
+Trained wizards can cast spells that they have learned, have scrolls for, or through improvisation.

-When you advance your wizardry skill you get both a spell learned from that specialization and a scroll of that spell.
-Having spells learned and having scrolls for spells both contribute to your ability to cast spells.
-There are three different ways to cast spells using wizardry: *casting a learned spell*, *using a spell scroll*, and *improvising a spell*.
+When you advance your wizardry skill you both learn and acquire a scroll of a spell from that specialization.
+Scrolls are instructions for casting spells written on a piece of paper that are usually stored in a spellbook.

-When you cast a learned spell or cast a spell using a scroll, you may use any specialization you have that the spell belongs to.
-If you have both the spell learned and have a scroll, it is cast normally.
-If you only meet one of these conditions, then that spell is cast with disadvantage.
-Anyone (even non-wizards) may attempt to use scrolls to cast spells in specializations that they do not have, but they will only roll their intelligence (and with the usual disadvantage).
-Similarly, wizards may also use scrolls to cast spells that they are not advanced enough to learn using their skill (with disadvantage).

-If a spell is not learned and a spell scroll is not available, spells may also be improvised.
-In this way, you may cast any spell from a specialization that you have.
-If you do, that spell is cast with double disadvantage.
-This can provide a great deal of flexibility to powerful wizards, but it is quite difficult.
+Wizards may cast any spell within their specialization limited by their skill rank, what spells they have learned, and what scrolls that they have access to.
+If the desired spell is not learned nor is a scroll available, you may *improvise the spell* to cast it.
+Casting a spell this way increases the difficulty by 3.
+If you have that spell learned *or* a scroll is available, this difficulty increase is reduced to 1.
+If the spell is both learned and a scroll is available, the spell is simply cast at the normal difficulty.
+The highest tier spell you can improvise without a scroll is the highest tier that you could learn from advancement.
+This means that you can improvise spells beyond that tier with a scroll available.

-Scrolls can also be acquired by purchasing them from other wizards (including spells that you cannot yet learn directly from advancement).
-The [cost](/Equipment/Items#table-scrolls) scrolls depends on the tier of the spell.
+Outside of advancement, scrolls can also be acquired by purchasing them from other wizards (including spells that you cannot yet learn directly from advancement).
+The [cost](/Equipment/Magic_Items#table-scrolls) scrolls depends on the tier of the spell.

 ##### Augury